apursley2012/eportfolio/index.md

 I learned to structure code so other people can quickly and easily understand exactly whats doing what: clear names, small focused functions, and comments that explain why a choice was made, not just what it does.
 I learned how to keep logic modular and leave helpful breadcrumbs for the next person.
 Those habits map directly to Outcome 1 on collaboration and supported by the planning I captured for my capstone.

 ### Communication
 I got comfortable switching between technical detail and plain English—README instructions, user-facing prompts, and short demos that focus on outcomes first.
-My e-commerce work reinforced this: translating platform, hosting, and security work into clear updates for customers or vendors, and documenting steps so non-engineers can follow along.
+Some personal projects I've been working on helped reinforce this: translating platform, hosting, and security work into clear updates for customers or vendors, and documenting steps so non-engineers can follow along.

 ### Data Structures and Algorithms
 Across courses, I practiced choosing simple, predictable structures—lists, maps/dicts, queues—then measuring when sorting or searching variants actually help.
 I also learned to weigh clarity vs. performance and to use language-idiomatic tools (e.g., Python’s defaultdict, safe lookups) to keep behavior predictable.